Spencer Cox: Health

-On March 28, 2025, Cox signed into a law a bill introduced by Republican state lawmaker Stephanie Gricius banning from Utah's public water any addition of fluoride, a mineral added to public water since 1945 to prevent cavities.
-The law is to take effect on May 7, making Utah the first U.S. state to ban water fluoridation.
-In her introduction, Gricius claimed that research shows fluoride "could have possible cognitive effects in children".
-Health Secretary Robert F. Kennedy Jr. has repeatedly raised concerns about fluoride's health risks.
+On March 28, 2025, Cox signed into law a bill introduced by Republican state lawmaker Stephanie Gricius banning from Utah's public water the addition of fluoride, a mineral added to public water since 1945 to prevent cavities, making Utah the first U.S. state to ban water fluoridation.
 Major medical associations and public health groups, such as the American Academy of Pediatrics, the American Dental Association, and the Centers for Disease Control and Prevention, support water fluoridation.